Update you browser

 Term 2

-In the unit Research in the History of Design and Material Culture you will learn about approaches and methods for writing design histories, conceive an original and viable research project and locate it in relation to existing fields.
-You will explore how histories are written, engage with current debates and new directions in design history and material culture research, and produce your own dissertation research proposal, ready to move on to the Independent Research Project.
+In this unit you will learn about approaches and methods for writing design histories, conceive an original and viable research project and locate it in relation to existing fields.
+You will explore how histories are written and shared, engage with current debates and new directions in design history and material culture research, and produce your own dissertation research proposal, ready to move on to the Independent Research Project.

 Term 3

 The Independent Research Project develops and extends your independent research practice.
 In term 3, you conduct research and begin to draft a 12,000-word Dissertation, giving a work-in-progress oral presentation on one of your draft chapters.
-In term 6, you complete the Dissertation, and participate in a student symposium and publication.

 Term 4